evanatyourservice/kron_torch/README.md

 TLDR: Learning rate and weight decay act similarly to adam's, start with adam-like settings and go from there.
 There is no b2 or epsilon.

-These next settings control whether a dimension's preconditioner is diagonal or triangular.
+These next 3 settings control whether a dimension's preconditioner is diagonal or triangular.
 For example, for a layer with shape (256, 128), triagular preconditioners would be shapes (256, 256) and (128, 128), and diagonal preconditioners would be shapes (256,) and (128,).
-Depending on how these settings are chosen, `kron` can balance between memory/speed and effectiveness (see below).
+Depending on how these settings are chosen, `kron` can balance between memory/speed and effectiveness.
+Defaults lead to most precoditioners being triangular except for 1-dimensional layers and very large dimensions.

-`max_size_triangular`: Anything above this value will have a diagonal preconditioner, anything below will have a triangular preconditioner.
-So if you have a dim with size 16,384 that you want to use a diagonal preconditioner for, set `max_size_triangular` to something like 15,000.
-Default is 8192.
+`max_size_triangular`: Any dimension with size above this value will have a diagonal preconditioner.

-`max_skew_triangular`: Any tensor with skew above this value with make the larger dim diagonal.
-For example, if `max_skew_triangular` = 10, a bias layer of shape (256,) would be diagonal because 256/1 > 10, and an embedding layer with shape (50000, 768) would be (diag, tri) because 50000/768 is greater than 10.
-The default value is 'inf'.

 `min_ndim_triangular`: Any tensor with less than this number of dims will have all diagonal preconditioners.
-Default is 2, so single-dim tensors like bias and scale will use diagonal preconditioners.
+Default is 2, so single-dim layers like bias and scale will use diagonal preconditioners.

-Interesting setups using these settings:

-- Setting `max_size_triangular` to 0 will make all layers have diagonal preconditioners, which uses very little memory and runs the fastest, but the optimizer might be less effective.

-- With `max_skew_triangular` set to 1, if a layer has one dim larger than the rest, it will use a diagonal preconditioner.
-This setup usually results in less memory usage than adam, and is more performant than having all diagonal preconditioners.
+`memory_save_mode`: Can be None, 'one_diag', or 'all_diag'.
+None is default and lets all preconditioners be triangular. 'one_diag' sets the largest or last dim per layer as diagonal using `np.argsort(shape)[::-1][0]`. 'all_diag' sets all preconditioners to be diagonal.

 `preconditioner_update_probability`: Preconditioner update probability uses a schedule by default that works well for most cases.
-It anneals from 1 to 0.03 at the beginning of training, so training will be slightly slower at the start but will speed up to near adam's speed by around 3k steps.
+It anneals from 1 to 0.03 at the beginning of training, so training will be slightly slower at the start but will speed up by around 4k steps.
 PSGD generally benefits from more preconditioner updates at the start of training, but once the preconditioner is learned it's okay to do them less often.
+An easy way to adjust update frequency is to adjust `min_prob` from `precond_update_prob_schedule`.

-This is the default schedule in the `precond_update_prob_schedule` function at the top of kron.py:
+This is the default schedule from the `precond_update_prob_schedule` function at the top of kron.py:

 <img src="assets/default_schedule.png" alt="Default Schedule" width="800" style="max-width: 100%; height: auto;" />

-See kron.py for more hyperparameter details.

 ## Resources